 For more information, consult the CDC guidance for high risk individuals: People with Certain Medical Conditions | CDC

 What are the high-risk locations in the U.S.?

-COVID-19 testing is now available at the NMDOH Scientific Laboratory Division, TriCore, LabCorp, and Quest Diagnostics laboratories for persons with symptoms of respiratory infection.
-Please contact your healthcare provider and assess whether you should be tested.
-As with any respiratory illness, we ask you to limit your contact with other people while sick, cough or sneeze into a tissue or your sleeve (not your hands), and wash your hands with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer if soap and water are not available to limit the spread of infection.
+As with any respiratory illness, we ask you to limit your contact with other people while sick, wear a mask or cloth face covering, cough or sneeze into a tissue or your sleeve (not your hands), and wash your hands with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer if soap and water are not available to limit the spread of infection.

 Should I wear a mask?